pytoolz/toolz/doc/source/tips-and-tricks.rst

 ===============

-Toolz functions can be combined to make functions that, while common, aren't a part of toolz's standard library.
+Toolz functions can be combined to make functions that, while common, aren't a part of toolz's standard offerings.
 This section presents a few of these recipes.